TryGhost/gctools/README.md

 * `commands` handles the traditional CLI input
 * `tools` handles the interactive CLI input
-* `tasks` is the tasks that the CLI or interactive tools use to get the job done
+* `tasks` is the tasks run by both the CLI and interactive tool

 # Copyright & License